furlongm/patchman/INSTALL.md

 ### Rocky 10

-Currently broken due to missing upstream packages: https://github.com/furlongm/patchman/issues/669
+Server installation is currently broken due to missing upstream packages: https://github.com/furlongm/patchman/issues/669 Client installation should work as expected.

 This also applies to Alma, RHEL, etc.